Collaborate with NetFam™

 Any of the collaborators can add additional scrapbook items to the master file, but if they don't then distribute copies of these files to the other team members, the other members will get warnings about missing items when they try to view or play these items.

-If you are using version 12 of Ancestral Quest, there is a new feature that allows you to add scrapbook items that are being stored using an online media storage service.
+Beginning with version 12 of Ancestral Quest, there is a feature that allows you to add scrapbook items that are being stored using an online media storage service.
 So, if you have an account with sites like flickr or shutterfly or similar services, you can link to those photos from within Ancestral Quest.
 If you are using FamilySearch Family Tree and have purchased AQ 15 or later, you also have the ability to use the Memories Manager to transfer your images to FamilySearch.
 You could then link to that online resource, instead.
 With either of these methods, anyone collaborating with you can also see the images, as is possible by the sharing capabilities you have set up on such media services websites or FamilySearch.
 (Be aware, if you use the FamilySearch Memories, that FamilySearch may rename their photos, so it may be necessary from time to time to re-establish links to their images using changed names.
 Historically, they don't rename these files often, but once every few years.)

 Ancestral Quest NetFam™ Collaboration is a service provided by Incline Software.
 Any and all data uploaded to this service belongs to the user who uploads it.
 The only other people in the world who will ever know about that data are those that are personally invited to have access to the data by the owner of the database.
 The only time that any Incline Software employees might access your data is when there is a technical issue, and may need to correct such technical issues.
 We would never, in any way, claim any ownership of the data or make it public or even use it internally for any other purpose than technical troubleshooting of the Collaboration service.